Shouree/storm-http-framework/doc/01-Getting_Started/04-Tutorials/01-Fundamentals.md

 -----

 Before starting to write code, we need somewhere to work.
-For this tutorial, it is enough to create a file with the extension `.bs` somewhere in your system.
-The tutorial uses the name `fundamentals.bs` for this, but any name that contain only letters works.
+For this tutorial, it is enough to create a file with the extension `.bs` somewhere on your system.
+The tutorial uses the name `fundamentals.bs` for this, but any name that contains only letters works.

 When you have created a file, open a terminal and change to the directory where you created the file.
 You can instruct Storm to run the file by typing: